rmuit/PracticalAfas/README.md

 constant GET_OUTPUTOPTIONS_XML_EXCLUDE_EMPTY (2, the default) or
 GET_OUTPUTOPTIONS_XML_INCLUDE_EMPTY (3).

+##### Other options:

+It turns out there are more options than the above three, that a SOAP getDataWithOptions call supports - though these were not (officially) supported by Connection::getData() before version 1.2 (and I've never seen these documented in AFAS' knowledge base).
+They are:
+- 'skip' and 'take'.
+Indeed it turns out that the SOAP API accepts these in two
+  forms: as direct arguments and as options inside the 'options' argument.
+It is recommended to _not_ set these inside 'options'.
+Their behavior is slightly different in both places (see code comments) and v1.2 of this library unifies and validates them, which means the 'options' form has changed behavior slightly.
 #### Differences between REST and SOAP (for Get Connectors)

 The connection class behaves mostly the same, regardless whether it is used with